 How hiring this architect works.

-Before you hire an architect, get a Needs and Options Review so that your budget and scope of work make sense;
+Hiring an architect is simple when you start with an independent cost analysis.
+Get a Needs and Options Review so that your budget and scope of work make sense;

 Architects are bound by a code of conduct which requires us to state up-front our charges and expenses.
 Our fee of course must be linked to the scale of the project, because this determines the projected workload.
 As such, it is fundamental that we try to establish a project value at the outset, and then base a fee on this.
 This can be as a percentage of contract cost, or it can be a lump sum (when the scope of work is clear).

 From the client’s point of view, your first step is to come up with a ‘brief’.
 A description, either verbal or written, of what is it you require to be built.

 – a list of each room required, a physical description of the size of each space, in feet or metres

 – a description of the function of each room (bedroom, bathroom, utility etc).
 If you have particular expectations, add as much detail as you have, ie built in wardrobes here, room for x number of appliances there, underfloor heating etc.

 – a description of any non-physical aspirations you want to add to the brief, lots of daylight, connection to garden, sense of drama to an entrance hall, lots of timber, clean lines, minimalism, modernism, steel and glass, natural materials… whatever you wish for.

 I always recommend to my clients that they open up a Pinterest account.
 This allows you to make boards of images of whatever inspires you.
 Have a look at my Pinterest boards which show my research and inspiration images.
 This will tell me exactly what you like and don’t like.
 From this without ever doing a design, I know what ball-park cost based on experience to allow for your works.
 I have designed and priced buildings of all types from €50 / square foot to €300 / square foot.

 Agreeing a budget